MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-04-webslate-2.md

 ![A screenshot of a computer Description ](../../../media/mesh-201/027-is-selected-local-or-global.png)

-For Station 1.0, we wanted only the person triggering the event to experience it, so the script contained the node that says "Is Selected *Locally*.
+For Station 1.0, we wanted only the person triggering the event to experience it, so the script contained the node that says "Is Selected *Locally*".
 This time, we want *all* attendees to share the event, so we'll select the other node for this--the one that simply says "Is Selected".

 1. Click and hold on the Data Output port of the **Game Object** node, and then release the mouse button.
 This opens the Fuzzy Finder. **WARNING**: Once you open the Fuzzy Finder, don't click anywhere outside of the Unity interface.
 This closes the Fuzzy Finder and causes unpredictable behavior in the Script Graph.
 1. In the Fuzzy Finder, search for "Mesh Interactable Body: Is Selected" and then select it.